 Approval Type: Indicate whether the center is a Medicaid Program recipient, a state operated facility, or approved by a federal, state, or local authority.
+Indicate approving authority.

-Approved Meal Types: Check all the meals the center is approved to claim as stated in the application.
+Approved Meal Types: Check all the meal types the center is approved to claim as stated in the application.